-Nicaea was located on the eastern shore of Lake Ascania in a wide and fertile plain with plenty of natural resources.
-It was surrounded by a beautiful landscape and the Roman poet Catullus (Catul.
+Nicaea was located on the eastern shore of Lake Ascania in a vast and fertile plain with plenty of natural resources.
+A beautiful landscape surrounded it, and the Roman poet Catullus (Catul.
 46.5) wrote that the nature of the region was inexhaustible and offered in abundance the finest fruits to anyone who cultivated the earth.

-The place is said to have been colonised by Bottiaeans from Central Macedonia who had named the city Helicore or Angore, but the first colony was subsequently destroyed by the Mysians.
+The place is said to have been colonised by Bottiaeans from Central Macedonia, who had named the city Helicore or Angore, but the Mysians subsequently destroyed the first colony.
 In the wake of Alexander’s death, Nicaea was rebuilt by the Macedonian king Antigonus I Monophthalmus who named the city Antigoneia after himself.
-Shortly thereafter in 301 BC, after the battle of Ipsus, Lysimachus conquered the city and changed its name to Nikaea, in honour of his wife.
-In the early 3rd century BC the area gained independence from the Seleucids and Nicaea came under the control of the local dynasty of the kings of Bithynia.
-Gradually the Romans extended their control in the region and in 74 BC the last Bithynian ruler bequeathed his province to Roman authority.
+Shortly after that, in 301 BC, after the battle of Ipsus, Lysimachus conquered the town and changed its name to Nikaea in honour of his wife.
+In the early 3rd century BC the area gained independence from the Seleucids, and Nicaea came under the control of the local dynasty of the kings of Bithynia.
+Gradually the Romans extended their control in the region, and in 74 BC, the last Bithynian ruler bequeathed his province to Roman authority.

 As Strabo records (Strab.
-12.4), the town was built in the form of a square measuring 16 stadia in circumference (approx. 700 sq. km).
-All its streets intersected one another at right angles in accordance with the Hippodamian plan which is still visible in Iznik’s modern street system.
-Two main streets crossed the city and the extensions of those streets led to four gates visible from a fixed stone placed at the centre of the gymnasium which stood at the heart of the city.
+12.4), the town was built as a square measuring 16 stadia in circumference (approx. 700 sq. km).
+All its streets intersected at right angles per the Hippodamian plan, which is still visible in Iznik’s modern street system.
+Two main streets crossed the city, and the extensions of those streets led to four gates visible from a fixed stone placed at the centre of the gymnasium, which stood at the heart of the city.